Abdominoplasty (Tummy tuck)

 - medication, dressings and support garments

-Your surgeon and anesthetist must provide you with information in writing about the cost of abdominoplasty.
+Your surgeon and anaesthetist must provide you with information in writing about the cost of their services before the procedure.
 This should include:

 - the total cost

-- details of deposits and required payment dates
+- details of deposits needed, information on refund of deposits, and required payment dates

 - payments for follow-up care.

-If you are considering abdominoplasty, you should first discuss it with your doctor.
-More information is also available on the Australasian Foundation for Plastic Surgery website, and in our guide to cosmetic surgery.
+If you are considering having a tummy tuck, you should first discuss it with your doctor.
+More information is also available on the Australian Society of Plastic Surgeons website, and in our guide to cosmetic surgery.